iiab/iiab/roles/maps/README.md

 For these large file downloads:

 * If there is an interruption and you need to run it again, it should resume where it left off.
-* If you want to see download progress, read the ansible output for instructions.
+* If you want to see download progress, read the Ansible output for instructions.

 # Further options & detail: